 - Individuals who have participated in an exchange visitor program sponsored by the U.S. government for a period of more than six weeks in the last five years.

 The U.S. Department of State and American Councils reserve the right to verify all of the information included in the application.
 In the event that there is a discrepancy, or information is found to be false, the application will immediately be declared invalid and the applicant ineligible.

 Applications not meeting the above technical eligibility requirements will not be forwarded to the selection committee.

 TCLP Informational Webinar with Program Alumni

 Learn about the program and how being Chinese exchange teacher can benefit you and your students.
-The date for this event is yet to be announced.
-Please check back later for further information.
+Click the link below to register for our upcoming roundtable!

 TCLP is sponsored by the Bureau of Educational and Cultural Affairs (ECA), U.S. Department of State and provides:

 - J-1 visa support

 - A pre-departure orientation held in the participant's home country